hiraokas/ProbeCaptureEnrichmentSequencing_amoA/README.md

 # Probe capture enrichment sequencing of amoA genes

-The scripts were prepared for a manuscript named 'Probe capture enrichment sequencing of amoA genes discloses diverse ammonia-oxidizing archaeal and bacterial populations'.
+The scripts were prepared for probe capture enrichment sequencing of amoA genes.

 The official source code repository is at https://github.com/hiraokas/ProbeCaptureEnrichmentSequencing_amoA.

 The scripts are not developed as a stand-alone research software.
+Main script mainScript_amoA.sh and related modules are stored under src directory.

 ## Citation
 ```